timboudreau/ANTLR4-Plugins-for-NetBeans/api.md

 `StubFormatter` has a method you implement for that purpose:
 `configure(LexingStateBuilder<StateEnum, ?> stateBuilder, FormattingRules rules, C config)`.

-The `FormattingRules` is what lets you define rules - preferring token-, not rule- based (if you've used an editor that completely screwed a source file because you reformatted a source file that had an error in it, that is why - you *can* rely on parser rules, but you shouldn't).
+The `FormattingRules` is what lets you define rules - preferring token-, not parser-rule- based (if you've used an editor that completely screwed a source file because you reformatted a source file that had an error in it, that is why - you *can* rely on parser rules, but you shouldn't).